 Cornell University Extends Test-Optional and Score-Free Undergraduate Admissions Testing Policies for Fall 2023 and Fall 2024 First-Year Applicants

 Since April 2020, Cornell has not required first-year applicants to submit SAT or ACT exam scores.
 Three of Cornell’s undergraduate colleges—Agriculture and Life Sciences; Architecture, Art, and Planning; and the Cornell SC Johnson College of Business—do not use test scores as part of their admission process.
 Applicants to Cornell’s four other undergraduate colleges—Arts & Sciences; Engineering; Human Ecology; Jeb E. Brooks School of Public Policy; and the School of Industrial and Labor Relations—have the option to submit SAT and/or ACT scores, although they are not required.

 In extending the existing policies to the high school graduating classes of 2023 and 2024, Cornell recognizes the continuing risks of COVID-19 transmission during in-person testing around the world.
 At the same time, the university is entering a two-year period of deliberate experimental review in order to guide admission testing policy requirements beyond these two years.
 We will engage both in self-study about the role of testing in promoting access and success at Cornell and systematically review admission assessments in partnership with other universities and higher education organizations.

-The Ivy League has suspended testing requirements for prospective student-athlete applicants for Fall 2022 (current year) and Fall 2023.
+The Ivy League has suspended testing requirements for prospective student-athlete applicants for Fall 2023.
 The League has not yet determined requirements for student-athlete applicants beyond 2023.Cornell will continue to follow the guidance and policies of the Ivy League regarding testing requirements for applicants who expect to participate in a varsity sport.

 For more information on standardized testing, please refer to our Standardized Testing Policy page.